 Progressing beyond subsistence farming is difficult – for much of the year, farmers aren’t able to access markets or even move far outside their communities.
 Roads are washed out during the rainy season while dry weather makes travel on poor quality roads slow and expensive.

-As part of the project, more than 170 kilometres and maintained more than 300 kilometres of feeder roads in Warrap State, Lakes State, Northern Bahr el Ghazal State and Western Bahr el Ghazal State.
+As part of the project, UNOPS built more than 170 kilometres and maintained more than 300 kilometres of feeder roads in Warrap State, Lakes State, Northern Bahr el Ghazal State and Western Bahr el Ghazal State.
 Four markets and five water, hygiene and sanitation systems were also built.

 Now the roads can be used all year round – and farmers can get their goods to markets regardless of the weather.

 For Abuk Deng Alue, a farmer from Mayom Angok, the feeder roads make it easier for her to sell her surplus produce – and earn money to buy other goods.

 “We came from the other side of the river purposely to sell okra and pumpkin leaves here in the market," says Abuk.
 "There are many customers buying our farm produce because of the road – I have sold a bunch of okra to many buyers which was not the case before."